DC Universe Online: Episode 44: The Sins of Black Adam

 This episode released on October 26, 2022.
 Black Adam makes a deal with Neron to save his eternal love, Isis.
 But Neron tricks him.
 Black Adam joins with Shazam and Mary Marvel to contend with Neron and his forces for the future of Kahndaq and to rescue Isis.

 Episode 45: Shock to the System

 This episode released on April 20, 2023.
 The episode features a new location, Dakota City, and characters from the Milestone Comics line.
 The episode also featured new and returning enemies where players could face off against Ebon, the Fearsome Five, and DeSaad.
-New rewards were also introduced during this episode.

 Episode 46: Justice League Dark Cursed

 On October 5, 2023, the forty-sixth episode, Justice League Dark Cursed, was released.
 The episode's storyline revolved around players journeying to cursed Gotham City, town square theater, cursed House of Mystery, and cursed Themyscira.

 Episode 47: Brainiac Returns

 On May 23, 2024, the forty-seventh episode, Brainiac Returns, was released.
 Seeking to learn from his previous defeats, Brainiac has returned to launch an all-out assault on the Earth's ultimate symbols of hope and resistance - the Hall of Justice and the Hall of Doom.
-With the world hanging in the balance, the Justice League and Lex Luthor's Secret Society are forced to unite their powers and resources to thwart Brainiac's ingeniously malevolent plan.
+With the world hanging in the balance, the Justice League and Lex Luthor's Secret Society are forced to unite their powers and resources to thwart Brainiac's plan.